rmegal/vimfiles/Readme.md

     ```

 * Copy \_vimrc to Home directory
 * Optionally run `.\update-files.ps1` to pick up changes in submodules.
+Note: I'm pretty sure you can just run `git submodule update --remote --merge` followed by `git commit` and be done with it.
+Still learning about git.

 ## Manage Plugins